Nextiva / Blog / Customer Experience

 10. Response time

 Your agents’ response speed is critical when customers expect shorter wait times.
-Shorter response times shape a more positive brand image and boost CX.
+Shorter response times lead to a more positive experience, improved brand image and better CX.

 To calculate average response time: Sum up the response times for all customer inquiries and divide by the total number of cases.